Managing Stress During Pregnancy

 Maybe you need some tools to take with you to help you regulate in those moments of overwhelm.

 Maybe you and your partner need a place to reconnect.
-To find a place where you can figure out roles and expectations, and to share about the tough moments.
+To find a place where you can figure out roles and expectations, and to share the tough moments as a team.

 You do not have to carry it all on your own.